cdusold/lethal-moreads/thundermod/README.md

 ### Blacklist
 Ads to never play.
 Contains all vanilla suits by default as Lethal Company (in vanilla) will have its ad routines crash and never fix themselves until the game is restarted if any suit ad tries to play.
+- Note: If you have ButterFixes, suits will work and you can remove them all from the blacklist.

 ### Sales text
 The text to use during ads.
 If a chosen item has a sale of 20% or less, or no sale, this will set the text instead.
 Very customizable.